-The Moving Maximum block determines the moving maximum of the input signal along each channel independently over time.
-The block uses the sliding window method to determine the moving maximum.
-In this method, a window of specified length moves over each channel sample by sample, and the block determines the maximum over the data in the window.
-For more details, see Algorithms.
+The Moving RMS block computes the moving root mean square (RMS) of the input signal along each channel independently over time.
+The block uses either the sliding window method or the exponential weighting method to compute the moving RMS.
+In the sliding window method, a window of specified length moves over the data sample by sample, and the block computes the RMS over the data in the window.
+In the exponential weighting method, the block squares the data samples, multiplies them with a set of weighting factors, and sums the weighed data.
+The block then computes the RMS by taking the square root of the sum.
+For more details on these methods, see Algorithms.

 Port_1— Data input

-Data over which the moving maximum is determined using the sliding window method.
+Data over which the block computes the moving RMS.
 The block accepts real-valued or complex-valued multichannel inputs, that is, m-by-n size inputs, where m ≥ 1 and n ≥ 1.
 The block also accepts variable-size inputs.
 During simulation, you can change the size of each input channel.
 However, the number of channels cannot change.

 Complex Number Support: Yes

-Moving maximum output, determined using the sliding window method.
-The size of the output matches the size of the input.
-The window slides column-wise along each channel, and the block determines the maximum of the data in the window.
+The size of the moving RMS output matches the size of the input.
+The block uses either the sliding window method or the exponential weighting method to compute the moving RMS.
 For more details, see Algorithms.